MicroPeckerX CAN FD Application Development Library for Windows

 }

-ret = MPXMonitorStart(serial, MPX_SYNC_MASTER); // Start monitoring
+ret = MPXMonitorStart(serial, MPX_SYNC_MASTER); // start monitor

 if (ret != E_OK) {